Protino/Go-Ubiquitous/README.md

 ### Build Configuration

  1. Clone the repository.
  2. Add google-services.json created by firebase console.
+Make sure the package is correctly set.
  3. Create gradle.properties in the root folder.
  4. Initialize the following variables in the file.